 Are you a spender or a saver?
 Is your approach towards money that of avoidance or fear?
 Analyze your attitude towards money to take more steps towards financial planning career path success.
-Your history, spending habits, and perspective towards your finances is the key to smart financial planning career path.
+Your history, spending habits, and perspective towards your finances is the key to a smart financial planning career path.
 Consider each part of the equation to get the perfect formula for a financial planning career path success.

-Consider the number of essential expenditures and your money related values
+Consider the number of essential expenditures and your money related values.

-You need to invest some time and energy, besides money to find out what your priorities are.
+You need to invest some time and energy, besides money, to find out what your priorities are.
 Whether you are financial planning for business or life, financial success is largely a matter of being clear about your values towards money.
 People may talk about the disastrous business deal which lost them cash or how the recession hijacked a retirement plan, but you can come out with flying colors if you think ahead.
-The important point is to remember that you need to assess your values and decide what counts most for you, money wise.
+The important point is to remember that you need to assess your values and decide what counts most for you, money-wise.

-Assess which income generating investment is the best for you
+Assess which income-generating investment is the best for you.

 Equities and stocks are long-term investments.
 Those looking to make a quick buck must remember this before placing their money in stocks.
 You need to be well diversified.
 Putting all your eggs in one basket can prove as detrimental as counting your chickens before they hatch, as far as investments are concerned.
 Always expect the unexpected when it comes to financial events.